 - a.
 Prohibits a person engaged in the business of furnishing appraisals of real property from taking into consideration factors other than race, color, national origin, religion, sex, age, marital status, political affiliation, disability, familial status, sexual orientation, pregnancy, gender identity or expression, veteran or service member status, lawful source of income, being the victim of dating violence, domestic violence, or stalking, or other discriminatory classification. - b.
-Limits the applicability of any reasonable local restriction regarding the maximum number of occupants permitted to occupy a dwelling. - c.
-Requires that a dwelling be made available to an individual whose tenancy would constitute a direct threat to the health or safety of other individuals or whose tenancy would result in substantial physical damage to the property of others. - d.
-Prohibits conduct against a person because such person has been convicted by any court of competent jurisdiction of the unlawful manufacture or distribution of a controlled substance as defined under Chapter 893, Florida Statutes. - (3) The provisions of this Chapter concerning residential real estate transactions do not limit the free exercise of religion guaranteed by the United States Constitution and the State of Florida Constitution.
+Limits the applicability of any reasonable local restriction regarding the maximum number of occupants permitted to occupy a dwelling.

+c.
+Requires that a dwelling be made available to an individual whose tenancy would constitute a direct threat to the health or safety of other individuals or whose tenancy would result in substantial physical damage to the property of others.

+- d.
+Prohibits conduct against a person because such person has been convicted by any court of competent jurisdiction of the unlawful manufacture or distribution of a controlled substance as defined under Chapter 893, Florida Statutes. - (3) The provisions of this Chapter concerning residential real estate transactions shall not apply to any religious school, religious institution, religious association, or religious organization when an allegation(s) of a discriminatory housing practice(s) is based upon sexual orientation or gender identity or expression.